surniaulula/wpsso/readme.txt

 			* Canonical URL
 			* Article Information
 				* Article Section
+	* The Document SSO metabox will now show a "Save a draft or publish to display these options" message when creating a new post/page.
+	* Added CSS to unhide / show the WordPress admin toolbar when there are notices.
 	* Added new options under the SSO &gt; Advanced Settings &gt; Content Text tab:
 		* No Title Text
 		* No Description Text
 	* Removed options under the SSO &gt; Advanced Settings &gt; Content Text tab:
 		* Term Title Prefix
-	* When creating a new post/page the Document SSO metabox will now show a "Save a draft or publish to display these options" message in all tabs.
 * **Bugfixes**
 	* None.
 * **Developer Notes**
 	* Removed support for the 'no_auto_draft' argument in form options.
 * **Requires At Least**
-	* PHP v5.5.
+	* PHP v5.6.
 	* WordPress v4.0.

 **Version 6.22.1 (2020/02/28)**